nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Expected output:
 ```
 ____________________________________________________________
-Going back to the main menu.
+Going back to the main level.
 ____________________________________________________________
 ```
 > 📝️  **_NOTE:_** The `exit` command is not the same as the `bye` command.